TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 - **Help:** Choose an ally within close burst 1.
 Once on their next turn, when they roll any die, they may reroll it.
 This could be for a save, attack roll, or special ability.
 - **Reload:** Decrease the amount of reload actions necessary to use the weapon again by 1.
 If a weapon has "reload 2", then it needs 2 reload actions before you can use the weapon again.
 This action can only be performed once per round.
 - **Rest:** At the end of your turn when you regenerate stamina or willpower, you add +d6 to the rolls.
+- **Save:** Make a save against one condition affecting you.
+This cannot heal conditions from wounds.

 ### Move Actions